ANG13T/payload-wizard/README.md

 Talk about Vulnerability Being Exploited

 ## Features to Add
-- github on corner
-- footer with info
 - about description of tool
+- make initial comments
+- go back to home

 1. Make selection buttons